slabstech/gaganyatri.com/_posts/tldr/2022-07-27-first-month-leanix.md

 * [@PerBernhardt](https://de.linkedin.com/in/perprogramming) for providing the opportunity to start a fantastic role
 * [@Anna, @Marija](https://leanix.net) for the effective onboarding process.

+### Cutting edge Developer Envirinment
+* Cool Engineering Blog to showcase approaches for new techniques and solving complex issues.
+Read it at [Engineering Blog](https://engineering.leanix.net/)
+* Kotlin/Java/Angular + Dropwizard + Testcontainer + Docker + Kubernetes + Azure cloud + Github Actions
+    * what more can a dev need
+* We use our own tools to transform projects to be updated to the latest version and lead the way in digital transformation

 ### Digital Recruitment Process
 * Online contract signing via DocuSign helped to finish the process in a Day.
     * No back and forth posting paper envelopes